About 1001 Paws

-OUR PRIORITY: To end the unreported crisis facing hundreds of thousands of animals in the Middle East.
+OUR PRIORITY: To end the unreported crisis facing hundreds of thousands of animals in the Middle East and North Africa.

-OUR VISION: To revive a new golden age of animal wellbeing and inclusiveness in the Middle East and end needless suffering.
+OUR VISION: To revive a new golden age of animal wellbeing and inclusiveness in the region and end needless suffering.

 OUR VALUES: We believe in the sacredness of all living things.
 We are committed to to protect animals and uphold their rights.

 JOIN US: Let’s end needless animal suffering, starvation, disease, abandonment and abuse.

 ACT NOW: Support overwhelmed rescue groups, improve public awareness and lobby for sustainable action.